-- Total energy consumption - $\bullet\,$ SLA violation time per active host (SLATAH), showing the average percentage of time in which host utilization was 100% - Performance degradation due to migrations (PDM), showing the average performance degradation, relative to host capacity, caused by migrations
+- Total energy consumption - SLA violation time per active host (SLATAH), showing the average percentage of time in which host utilization was 100%.
+The intuition behind this metric is that the saturation of resources indicates that VMs do not receive the required amount of resources, leading to SLA violations. - Performance degradation due to migrations (PDM), showing the average performance degradation, relative to host capacity, caused by migrations.
+For this calculation, CloudSim assumes that the performance of a VM degrades by 10% of its CPU utilization during migration [6].